-It’s very strange the things people will steal . . . and it’s upsetting to realize that an item you care about may be lost forever.
-Luckily, it should be easy to track who was in your house and hopefully recover this missing heirloom.
+It's very strange the things people will steal . . . and it's upsetting to realize that an item you care about might be lost forever.
+Luckily, it should be easy to track who was in your house and possibly recover this missing heirloom.

 When houses on the market are being shown, there are typically two main sources of things going missing: children with sticky fingers and people posing as buyers looking to find items to use or sell quickly.

 It is possible that your situation involves the former.
-A salt shaker may not be attractive to someone looking to make a quick buck, but it may be interesting to a curious little tot who is bored with his parents looking at houses all day.
+A salt shaker might not be attractive to someone looking to make a quick buck, but it could be interesting to a curious tot who is bored with his or her parents looking at houses all day.

 The first thing to do is contact your agent and let him or her know what's happened.
 Your agent will be able to easily obtain a list of all other agents who have shown your home.
 Even if your agent does not have the names of the buyers, your agent can let all the other agents know that something has gone missing and ask them to inquire with their clients about the item.

 Of special concern—even more so than when individual agents are showing your property to buyers—is an open house where the general public is invited.
-If you decide you want an open house, ask your agent to require visitors to sign in and list their names and phone numbers at a minimum.
+These have gotten rare since the COVID-19 pandemic.
+If, however, you decide you want an open house, ask your agent to require visitors to sign in and list their names and phone numbers at a minimum.
 If the house is large enough, some agents will enlist a fellow agent to stand on the second floor or separate wing.